December 21, 2022

 Amazon Elastic Block Store (Amazon EBS) is a service that provides persistent block-level storage for Amazon Elastic Compute Cloud (Amazon EC2) instances.
-Simply speaking, the service allocates reliable hard drives (aka volumes) to cloud servers.
-One of the very useful features of Amazon EBS is creating snapshots of EBS volumes.
-According to Amazon Knowledge Base, AWS EBS snapshots are backups of EBS volumes.
-But are they indeed backups?
-Let’s find out how EBS snapshots work, and what they can do.
+Simply speaking, this AWS service allocates reliable hard drives (that is, volumes) to cloud-based servers.
+One of the very useful features of Amazon EBS is volume snapshots.

-An EBS snapshot is a point-in-time copy of your Amazon EBS volume, which is lazily copied to Amazon Simple Storage Service (Amazon S3).
-EBS snapshots are incremental copies of data.
-This means that only unique blocks of EBS volume data that have changed since the last EBS snapshot are stored in the next EBS snapshot.
-This is how incremental copies of data are created in Amazon AWS EBS Snapshot.
+An EBS snapshot is a point-in-time copy of an Amazon EBS volume, which is lazily copied to Amazon Simple Storage Service (Amazon S3).
+EBS snapshots are incremental copies of data, meaning that only unique blocks of EBS volume data that have changed since the last EBS snapshot was taken are stored in the following EBS snapshot.

-Amazon states that EBS snapshots are block-level copies of EBS volumes.
-Thus, EBS volumes and EBS snapshots don’t “know” what the volume actually contains: filesystems, partitions, or software.
-AWS reads each block, determines, if there is any data on this block, and if so, includes it into the snapshot.
-You can safely write data to your EBS volume after the snapshot creation has started, and this will not affect the EBS snapshot.
-Any data written to the volume after the snapshot creation started is included in the EBS snapshot, even if the snapshot remains in a “pending” state.
+According to Amazon, EBS snapshots are block-level copies of EBS volumes.
+Thus, EBS snapshots don’t “know” what the volume actually contains – filesystems, partitions, or software.
+AWS reads each block, determines if there is data on this block, and if so, includes it in the snapshot.
+You can safely write data to an EBS volume after snapshot creation has started, and this will not affect the EBS snapshot.
+Any data written to the volume after the snapshot creation starts is included in the EBS snapshot, even if the snapshot remains in a “pending” state.

 Limitations of Amazon EBS Snapshots

-Various applications and databases write their data to the local storage filesystem, but they cache their most used data to the RAM to reach the best performance possible.
-Applications and databases “decide” when to write data from the RAM cache to the local disk (in case of AWS, this is mostly the EBS volume).
+Different applications and databases write their data to the local storage filesystem.
+However, they cache their most used data to the RAM to achieve the best performance possible.
+Applications and databases “decide” when to write data from the RAM cache to the local disk (in case of AWS, this is mostly EBS volumes).
 It may happen that data leaves your application/database cache and is not written to the EBS volume at all.
-That is why you should flush your application/database cache before creating an EBS snapshot.
-This pushes application/database data from the RAM cache to the actual EBS volume.
+That is why you should flush your application/database cache to the EBS volume before creating an EBS snapshot.
+This pushes the data from the RAM cache to the actual EBS volume.

-According to Amazon AWS recommendations, to perform correct application-aware snapshot you should follow the simple rules below:
+According to Amazon AWS recommendations, to create a proper application-aware snapshot you should:

-- Stop EC2 instance before creating an EBS snapshot;
+- Stop an EC2 instance before creating an EBS snapshot; and

 - Unmount and detach the EBS volume from the EC2 instance.

-EBS snapshot does not perform flushing or locking operations by itself, and you should do this manually, prior to creating the snapshot.
-Stopping an instance and unmounting volumes to make a consistent business data backup is like starting a car with a hand crank each time after stopping at a traffic light.
+The EBS snapshot process does not perform flushing or locking operations automatically, and you should do this manually prior to creating the snapshot.

-EBS snapshots can consume a very large amount of the cloud storage space, and you will have to pay for this space.
-Deduplication could resolve this issue.
-However, there is no deduplication solution integrated with AWS.
+EBS snapshots can consume a large amount of cloud storage space, leading to very high costs for this space.
+Deduplication could resolve this issue, but there is no deduplication solution integrated with AWS.

-According to the AWS documentation, Amazon CloudWatch is a monitoring service for cloud resources and the applications running in the AWS cloud.
-You can use CloudWatch events to create reaction, in particular, creation of the EBS snapshot based on a schedule.
+According to AWS documentation, Amazon CloudWatch is a monitoring service for cloud resources and the applications running in the AWS cloud.
+You can use CloudWatch events to trigger the creation of the EBS snapshot based on a schedule.
 However, this scheduling method is a workaround rather than a proper feature present in third-party backup software that allows you to schedule backups with a few clicks.

 Restoring AWS Instance from EBS Snapshot and AWS Granular Recovery

 As was mentioned above, EBS snapshots are block-level snapshots and don’t “care” about the type of data they store.
-This makes it impossible to access individual files directly from an EBS snapshot is not possible.
-When you restore data from an EBS snapshot creates a new EBS volume.
-That new EBS volume will be an exact point-in-time copy of the original EBS volume, based on when the EBS snapshot has been created.
+This is why accessing individual files directly from an EBS snapshot is not possible.
+When you restore data from an EBS snapshot, a new EBS volume is created.
+That new EBS volume is an exact copy of the original EBS volume at the time when the snapshot was created.

 According to Amazon documentation, EBS snapshots are stored in Amazon S3, but you will not find your snapshots in any S3 storage available to you.
-AWS uses such structure to store the EBS snapshots, but does not give you access to that special S3 storage.
 Consequently, you cannot perform granular recovery directly from EBS snapshots.